MarionGiusti/P5_PurBeurre/README.md

 ##### When the user selects the option 2:

-	* The program displays the list of the product/substitute saved by the user (display_fav() from InterfaceManager class)
+	* The program displays the list of the product/substitute saved by the user (display_favorite() from InterfaceManager class)

 	* Then the program displays the different options (display_options() from InterfaceManager class)